 FAQs on Settlement Intelligence AI Demand Letters

-With the launch of Settlement Intelligence we’ve received inquiries regarding the platform and how it works for law firms.
-This FAQ answers the most frequently asked questions by lawyers interested in licensing Settlement Intelligence:
+Since the public launch of Settlement Intelligence in April 2023, we’ve received inquiries regarding how it works for law firms.
+This FAQ answers the most frequently asked questions from lawyers interested in licensing Settlement Intelligence.

 Answer: Yes.
 You access the Settlement Intelligence demand letter platform directly and input the information from your cases directly into the program.
 Upon completion of data entry, the Settlement Intelligence platform creates your demand letter in Word.
 You can download the demand letter directly within the Settlement Intelligence platform, and it e-mails you a copy of the demand letter as well.